 The museum is housed in four former Ashkenazic synagogues dating from the 17th and 18th centuries: the New Synagogue (1752); the Great Synagogue (1671); the Obbene Shul (1685) and the Dritt Shut (1700/1778).

-The Museum’s web site includes an interactive map and listings that provide detailed information on nearly 40 Jewish Historical (and Other) Sites in Amsterdam, including synagogues, cemeteries, businesses, monuments, homes, and other places.
+The Museum’s web site includes an interactive map and listings that provide addresses of nearly 40 Jewish Historical (and Other) Sites in Amsterdam, including synagogues, cemeteries, businesses, monuments, homes, and other places.

 Mr. Visserplein 3